MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Invariant Structure Learning for Better Generalization and Causal Explainability. [[paper]](https://arxiv.org/abs/2206.06469)
+  - Yunhao Ge, Sercan Ö. Arik, Jinsung Yoon, Ao Xu, Laurent Itti, Tomas Pfister.
+  - Key Word: Causal Structure Discovery; Explainability; Invariant Learning.
+  - <details><summary>Digest</summary> Learning the causal structure behind data is invaluable for improving generalization and obtaining high-quality explanations.
+We propose a novel framework, Invariant Structure Learning (ISL), that is designed to improve causal structure discovery by utilizing generalization as an indication.
+ISL splits the data into different environments, and learns a structure that is invariant to the target across different environments by imposing a consistency constraint.
+An aggregation mechanism then selects the optimal classifier based on a graph structure that reflects the causal mechanisms in the data more accurately compared to the structures learnt from individual environments.

 - Causal Balancing for Domain Generalization. [[paper]](https://arxiv.org/abs/2206.05263)
   - Xinyi Wang, Michael Saxon, Jiachen Li, Hongyang Zhang, Kun Zhang, William Yang Wang.
   - Key Word: Invariant Learning; Causal Semantic Generative Model.